sswam/allemande/doc/nsfw/intro.md

 ## Current Limitations and Work in Progress

 - It's difficult for new users (WIP)
-- no memory (can do it manually, WIP)
 - no documents / RAG (WIP)
 - no notifications (WIP)
 - no voice chat (WIP)